 “The other kind of prevention would be surgical prevention,” said Dr. Jin.
 “This is also done for women who are high risk, most commonly because of the BRCA gene mutation.”

 “People who have a known BRCA gene mutation, which puts them at an increased risk for both breast and ovarian cancer, are candidates for surgery to remove the breasts.
 That’s called prophylactic mastectomy,” she said.
-“They also may be candidates for surgery to remove the ovaries to decrease the risk of ovarian cancer as well.”
+“They also may be candidates for surgery to remove the fallopian tubes or ovaries to decrease the risk of ovarian cancer as well.”

 Test for the BRCA gene mutation